People

 Profile

-Jessica is a Lecturer in Criminology and a Fellow of the Higher Education Academy.
+Jessica is a Lecturer in Criminology and a Senior Fellow of the Higher Education Academy.
 After gaining a BSc in Psychology from Coventry University Jessica worked in secondary schools with at-risk young people and completed research for the National Youth Agency.
 This led her to complete a MRes in Social Work at De Montfort University prior to undertaking her PhD.
 She currently teaches on Criminology programmes at both undergraduate and postgraduate level.
+Her research focuses on youth justice, considering both the system can be developed to be fairer and how justice-involved children are represented and responded to in society.

 Research